JacobGraphs/SportsBetting/README.md

 **Table of Contents**
-1. Introduction to the Data
-  - Background
+1. Background
-  - The Data
-2. Exploratory Data Analysis
+2. The Data
-  - Sports
-  - Events
-3. Conclusion
+3. Visualization

-## Introduction to the Data
 #### Background
 In the world of sports gambling, there are several players.
 There are US-based platforms within states who have voted for legal action.
 There are troves of bookies taking action in groupchats.
 There are off-shore networks that cater to the world.
 States that have fully voted and created an operating opportunity for gambling houses include:
   - Delaware